 Across Cascadia, to pass legal muster, residential structures must comply with one of three sets of rules: building codes, manufactured home codes, or recreational vehicle certification.
 They also must comply with zoning codes, which dictate not how they’re built but where they may stand and how they may be used.
 In most places, tiny houses run afoul of every one of these sets of rules, and often in several ways.
 The net effect is to make tiny-house dwellers a band of outlaws.

-Removing the legal strictures could quickly provide affordable, sustainable housing choices to thousands of people across Cascadia and beyond, at no cost to public treasuries, in and well served by transit, schools, community centers, libraries, and parks.
+Removing the legal strictures could quickly provide affordable, sustainable housing choices to thousands of people across Cascadia and beyond, at no cost to public treasuries, in neighborhoods already provided with urban infrastructure and well served by transit, schools, community centers, libraries, and parks.
 And some cities, such as Portland, are already working towards policy solutions that will bring tiny houses in from the cold.

 From Andrew Heber, Tent City Urbanism: The U.S. Department of Housing and Urban Development (HUD) is looking into the feasibility of using tiny home villages to increase affordable housing stock.
 They commissioned U.C.
 Berkeley’s School of Public Policy—the top ranked public policy analysis program in the country—to research the issue.
 They released the following report: Making a Tiny Deal Out of It: A Feasibility Study of Tiny Home Villages to Increase Affordable Housing in Lane County, Oregon